haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_14.0.x.md

 * Seafile AI models are configured via `seafile_ai_config.yaml`.
 * Face recognition has been removed.
 * Thumbnail server configurations in `seahub_settings.py` have changed.
 Please refer to [Thumbnail server](../extension/thumbnail-server.md) for details.
-* SeaSearch is the default search engine for new Seafile Pro Docker deployments.
+* SeaSearch is the default search engine for new Seafile Pro Docker deployments, and authorization configurations of search can also be set in environment variables.
 * Local-password policy for externally authenticated users is now controlled by `DISABLE_SSO_USER_LOCAL_PWD_LOGIN` in `seahub_settings.py`.

 ## Seafile AI configuration changes